-A В С D Ε F 0 Н I J 1 School Reference Category of Abuse Name/initials of person reporting the concern Any referrals made to outside agencies such as LADO, police, social services Outcomes Case open or closed 2 1109 114632 14/01/2021 The student mentioned he had got a bruise from a friend near his ear below the eye.
-The tutor (PD) spoke with the teacher and she confirmed that both children are unharmed and had an accident whilst playing No No outcome Closed 3 2927 114084 Early on in the session, there were audio issues, which led to pupil's mother getting angry.
-She and one of the children started arguing in the background, and one of the children cried.
-School were informed, the pupil's mother had been in touch about the audio issues and school were working with her to help with the session.
+A В С D E F 0 н 1 J 1 Date of incident Category of Abuse Name/initials of person reporting the concern Any referrals made to outside agencies such as LADO, police, social services Case open or closed 2 1109 114632 14/01/2021 The student mentioned he had got a bruise from a friend near his ear below the eye.
+JW The tutor (PD) spoke with the teacher and she confirmed that both children are unharmed and had an accident whilst playing No No outcome Closed 3 2927 114084 14/01/2021 Potential Early on in the session, there were audio issues, which led to pupil's mother getting angry.
+She and one of the children started arguing in the background, and one of the children risk.
+School were informed, the pupil's mother had been in touch about the audio issues and school were working with her to help with the sessions.
 No No outcome Closed

-(Screenshot shows an example of Safeguarding Log: columns A-C (School, pupil, tutor, are automatically filled in when the form is submitted), column D (category of abuse) is filled in by the Deputy DSO or DSO, column E, the short narrative is what the Tutor writes in the Red Flag Form, column F and G are filled in by the Schools team (the name of the reviewer from the School team and the action taken), as are the final 2 columns (the outcome and the status of the case).
+(Screenshot shows an example of Safeguarding Log: columns A-C (School, pupil, tutor, are automatically filled in when the form is submitted), column D (category of abuse) is filled in by the Deputy DSO or DSO, column E, the short narrative is what the School team member completes after they have listened to the session; they also complete columns F and G (the name of the reviewer from the School team) and, once decided column H, the action taken, the, once the outcome is known, column I.